 Student recruitment remains a priority for the school.
-Student recruitment has increased during the year but for September 2017 there remained places in Year 7.
-However, casual admissions, during the year, continue.
+Student recruitment has increased during the year and for September 2019 the school was very nearly over-subscribed for Year 7.
+The school expects that casual admissions, during the year, will continue.